 Afterthought: a lot of pseudoscience is out there because of false promises and overselling and overstating the importance of certain processes/topics.
 If we want a society with rational decision-making and quality of information, we can start by how we portray what real science looks like.
 Again, most of the time adding bravado is an unconscious action and not malicious intent.
 But being aware of it is the first step to overcoming it.
-And hey, if you need help with this, we’re there for you!
+If you’re ready for the next step, choose our workshop Science in the Media and learn more about this.
+And if you need any other help with this, we’re there for you!

 Stephan enjoys the process of understanding complex matters and being able to present them in a comprehensible way.
 His vision is that science and society can benefit from clear science communication, and that technology can aid this development in various ways, from science websites for the public to academic e-learning for students.